MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 Our goal is to prepare two qubits in a specific quantum state, demonstrating how to operate on qubits with Q# to change their state and demonstrate the effects of superposition and entanglement.
 We will build this up piece by piece to demonstrate qubit states, operations, and measurement.

-**Overview:**  In the first code below, we show you how to work with qubits in Q#.
+In the first code below, we show you how to work with qubits in Q#.
 We’ll introduce two operations, `M` and `X` that transform the state of a qubit.

 In this code snippet, an operation `Set` is defined that takes as a parameter a qubit and another parameter, `desired`, representing the state that we would like the qubit to be in.
 The operation `Set` performs a measurement on the qubit using the operation `M`.
 In Q#, a qubit measurement always returns either  `Zero` or `One`.
 If the measurement returns a value not equal to a desired value, Set “flips” the qubit; that is, it executes an `X` operation, which changes the qubit state to a new state in which the probabilities of a measurement returning `Zero` and `One` are reversed.
 To demonstrate the effect of the `Set` operation, a `TestBellState` operation is then added.
 This operation takes as input a `Zero` or `One`, and calls the `Set` operation some number of times with that input, and counts the number of times that `Zero` was returned from the measurement of the qubit and the number of times that `One` was returned.
 Of course, in this first simulation of the `TestBellState` operation, we expect that the output will show that all measurements of the qubit set with `Zero` as the parameter input will return `Zero`, and all measurements of a qubit set with `One` as the parameter input will return `One`.
 Further on, we’ll add code to `TestBellState` to demonstrating superposition and entanglement.